brayner05/better-python/README.md

 endif
 ```

-**As of now, Nadra does not support looping.
-This is temporary, as loops are one of the main features in development.
-Nadra will feature two main types of loops:**
+**As of now, Nadra only supports while loops but in the future, the following will be supported:**

 #### For In
 The first kind of loop supported by Nadra is the 'for in' loop.